 To achieve this goal, the project intends to identify what are the most relevant skills that small and medium-sized companies in Europe are looking for.
 It then intends to build a training curriculum that their employees can follow to become more proficient in these skills.

-This curriculum and its courses, lessons and teaching material will be made available on the online teaching platform Moodle, identified as best fit for this purpose.
+This curriculum and its courses, lessons and teaching material will be made available on the online teaching platform.
 The curriculum will then be tested through a pilot phase that will give access to the trainings to a sample size of SMEs employees.
 Their feedback will be used to further improve the content and the teaching hub.

 Specifically, the methodology of the project will be structured in the following three phases:

 – At first the project will perform cross-sectoral studies based on survey to be completed by SMEs across Europe.
 Its purpose is to provide an overview of their experience and needs across the 27 EU Member States with respect to digital innovations and data management.

 This step is required to understand the market challenges SMEs encounter, both when they represent an existential threat but also when they hinder their growth.
 Through these studies, the project will be able to define the specificities of their needs in terms of knowledge gaps, skills mismatch and competence acquisition.